Getting started with FPGA control development

 The AXI4-Stream module also provides two reset signals:

-- nReset_sync: this reset signal is activated each time the user code is loaded through BB Control.
+- nReset_sync: this reset signal is activated each time the user code is loaded through Cockpit.
 It can be used as a standard reset signal.

 - nReset_ctrl: this reset is triggered from the CPU through SBO_reg_63 using a core state block.
 Its intended use is, for instance, to reset the PI controller integrator when the converter is not operating (when the PWM outputs are disabled).